francois-bernard-bouissieres/venerie/README.md

 venerie
 =======

-A bit more than a CRUD to rule all needs from a cultural center
+A bit more than a CRUD to rule all needs for cultural center